British African-Caribbean people: The "Windrush generation"

+'Windrush generation' is used to refer to people from across the former British Empire who migrated to Britain from the British Commonwealth, from 1948, with the arrival of HMT Empire Windrush, until 1 January 1973 when the Immigration Act 1971 was implemented on the same day as the UK's accession to the European Economic Community (EEC).

 After World War II, many Caribbean people migrated to North America and Europe, especially to the United States, Canada, the United Kingdom, France, and the Netherlands.
 As a result of the losses during the war, the British government began to encourage mass immigration from mainland Europe to fill shortages in the labour market.
 Citizens from the former countries of the British Empire and Commonwealth also began to seek work in the UK, though the government's preference was for European workers to fill shortages.
 Kenneth Lunn writes that, "By promoting employment schemes for white European workers to fill existing labour shortages and by choosing to discourage, albeit in an informal manner, black workers from the Commonwealth, a clear set of preferences were displayed".
 The Ministry of Labour was particularly opposed to recruiting labour from the Caribbean, arguing that "previously advertised shortages no longer existed.
 In labour sectors where shortages could not be denied, the ministry concentrated on demonstrating that colonial citizens would make unsuitable workers".
 Nonetheless, the British Nationality Act 1948 gave Citizenship of the UK and Colonies to all people living in the United Kingdom and its colonies, and the right of entry and settlement in the UK.
 Many West Indians were attracted by better prospects in what was often referred to as the mother country.

 In 1998, a public open space in Brixton, south London, was renamed Windrush Square to commemorate the 50th anniversary of the arrival of the ship bringing one of the first large groups of West Indian migrants to the UK.

 The first ships to carry large groups of West Indian people from Jamaica to the United Kingdom were the SS Ormonde, which docked at Liverpool on 31 March 1947 with 241 passengers, and the SS Almanzora, which arrived at Southampton on 21 December that same year, with 200 passengers.
 However, it was the voyage of in June the following year that was to become well-known.